pjebs/optimus-go/README.md

 ```

 Calculates the Modular Inverse of a given Prime number such that `(PRIME * MODULAR_INVERSE) & (MAX_INT_VALUE) = 1`
-If n is not a Prime number, the return value is indeterminate.
+Panics if n is not a valid prime number.
 See: [http://en.wikipedia.org/wiki/Modular_multiplicative_inverse](http://en.wikipedia.org/wiki/Modular_multiplicative_inverse)

 ```go